Curious about exactly what needs to go in a cover letter? Not sure what things you should include, and what you can leave out?

-Your contact details are information the hiring manager needs to have — without them, they have no way of inviting you in for an interview.
+The hiring manager needs to have your contact information.
+Without these details, they have no way of inviting you in for an interview.

-At the very least, you must include your email address and cellphone number.
-Today, adding your home address is unnecessary, since the mail service is too slow for most recruiters.
+At the very least, include your email address and phone number.
+Today, adding your home address is unnecessary, since snail mail is too slow for most recruiters.

-To impress the hiring manager, find their name and use it in the salutation.
-This is much more effective than using “Dear Hiring Manager,” or “To Whom It May Concern,” since it shows you’ve done some research while preparing your application.
+Using an actual name is simply better than writing “Dear Hiring Manager,” or “To Whom It May Concern”, because it shows you’ve done some research while preparing your application.

-You should be able to find the hiring manager’s name on the company website or by using LinkedIn.
-If all else fails, call the company and ask for their name — you can explain that it’s for addressing your application.
+Find the hiring manager’s name on the company website or on LinkedIn.
+If all else fails, call the company and ask for their name, and explain that it’s for addressing your application if asked.

 #3.
 Body Content

-After the salutation comes the body of your cover letter.
-This part of your letter is text heavy, and gives you space to explain why you’re the perfect candidate for the job.
+After your greeting comes the body of your cover letter.
+This part is text heavy, and gives you space to explain why you’re the perfect candidate for the job.